Boss of Me

 "Boss of Me" is a song by American alternative rock band They Might Be Giants.
-The song is famously used as the opening theme song for the television show Malcolm in the Middle, and was released as the single from the soundtrack to the show.
-In 2002, "Boss of Me" won the band their first Grammy Award, in the category of Best Song Written for a Motion Picture, Television or Other Visual Media.
-The song was one of the band's most commercially successful singles and is one of their best-known songs.
-The song was originally written with the chorus "Who's gonna guess the dead guy in the envelope" for a contest presented by the Preston and Steve show during their Y-100 days.
+It is best known as the opening theme for the television sitcom Malcolm in the Middle (2000–2006) and was released as a single from the show's soundtrack in January 2001.
+The song entered the top 30 in Australia and the United Kingdom, while in the United States it peaked within the top 50 on two Radio & Records charts.

+In 2002, the song earned the band their first Grammy Award, winning Best Song Written for a Motion Picture, Television or Other Visual Media.
+It became one of the band's most commercially successful and widely recognized songs.
+An earlier version of the track featured the chorus "Who’s gonna guess the dead guy in the envelope" and was written for a contest presented by the Preston & Steve radio show during their tenure at Y100.

+Background

+When Flansburgh and Linnell were asked to write the theme song for Fox's new pilot about three boys, Flansburgh thought of the half-finished "Boss of Me" with its high energy level.
+The show's creator, Linwood Boomer, helped persuade his network colleagues to choose the song, and also contributed the lyric "Life is unfair".